Baba Amar Singh Nibber

 Baba Amar Singh Nibber was an important figure in 18th century Bandai Sikhism.
+He was a leader of the Bandai Sikh holdouts against the Tat Khalsa faction.

-Family History
+Family background

 Baba Amar Singh was born into a Nibber family of Khemkaran.
 In Sikh history, he is also known as Mahant Singh.
 His childhood name was Amar Chand but after taking Amrit, he became known as Bhai Amar Singh.
 His father Raghupat Rai nibbar was a big landlord of Khemkaran and came from a family whose ancestors held royal positions in the Moghul courts.
 According to Gyani Gyan Singh’s Panth Parkash also, Baba Amar Singh was of Nibber lineage.

 Baba Amar Singh had an elder brother named Mool Chand.
 Bhai Mool Chand was an excellent soldier and had fought valiantly for Guru Gobind Singh in several battles prior to his martyrdom in the Battle of Nadaun on March 20, 1691.